EarthPol/earthpol.com/docs/War & Diplomacy/SiegeWar.md

 - Extended shield disable cooldown.
 - No crystals & anchors.
 TNT cart PVP is possible.
 - Totems are not intended to be obtainable.
+- Siege zone prohibited blocks: Water & Lava buckets, cobwebs, obsidian, ice.
+Does not apply to Wilderness areas outside of siege zones.

 :::warning